Chinese ritual bronzes: Pre-Zhou stylistic development

 Beginning in the 1930s and culminating in 1953, the art historian Max Loehr identified a developmental sequence of five decorative styles found on pre-Zhou bronze vessels.
 The vessels Loehr worked with were unprovenanced, but he assumed that they had all originated from the Late Shang site of Yinxu (in modern Anyang), the only site that had been excavated by that time.
 When subsequent excavations at various sites yielded vessels with archaeological context, his sequence was confirmed.
-However, the timescale was longer than he had envisaged, beginning in the Erlitou period and reaching his Style V early in the Late Shang period.
+However, the timescale was longer than he had envisaged, beginning in Phase III of the Erlitou period and reaching his Style V early in the Late Shang period.

 In Loehr's Style I, vessels were decorated with lines carved into the mould, which the piece-mould process made accessible.
 This produced thin raised lines on the cast object.
 Because the design was carved on the pieces of the mould, it was naturally divided into sections.
 Subdivision of the design would persist through the later styles, even when carving the design on the model made it no longer a technical necessity.
 The principal motif used with this style was the taotie.
 Loehr identified this style as the first because he found it used on the crudest vessels.
 This style accounts for all the decorated bronzes found at Erlitou and some from the succeeding Erligang period.